What is a TOG?

 TOG stands for Thermal Overall Grade, and in more technical terms is used to measure the thermal resistance of a unit area (also known as thermal insulance).
 It is commonly used in the textile industry and was developed in the UK to explain warmth levels of duvets (doonas).

-It is interesting to note, that in the UK, a Summer duvet is rated as between 3.0 - 4.5 TOG, while a duvet used for Spring/Autumn is rated between 7.5 - 10.5 TOG, and a Winter duvet is rated between 12.0 - 13.5 TOG (wow, that's pretty high right).
+It is interesting to note, that in the UK, a Summer duvet is rated as between 3.0 - 4.5 TOG, while a duvet used for Spring/Fall is rated between 7.5 - 10.5 TOG, and a Winter duvet is rated between 12.0 - 13.5 TOG (wow, that's pretty high right).

 So think about these numbers in the context of duvets used by adults or older children.
 Granted it is assumed that there are no other factors being considered, like room temperature or clothing used in bed.